Course Descriptions

 · Bulk plant systems and equipment maintenance.

-CETP Designing & Installing Exterior Distribution Systems 4.1
+Designing & Installing Exterior Distribution Systems

 This class will focus on designing and installing the exterior portions of a vapor distribution system for both residential and small commercial markets.
 Course objectives include: Properly determine an effective system load. • Identify factors affecting selection of a properly-sized container. • Select and install an appropriate container for a vapor distribution system. • Identify requirements for establishing a container location. • Identify how to properly select, size, and install pipe and tubing for a vapor distribution system. • Explain how to analyze and prevent corrosion. • Identify the steps to sizing, selecting, and installing regulators. • Describe how to properly select and install a vapor meter. • Discuss primary special installations that correspond with a vapor distribution system.

-CETP Placing Distribution Systems & Appliances into Operation 4.2
+Placing Distribution Systems & Appliances into Operation

 This class focuses on the interior portions of the piping system and on the checks and tests required when installing new piping and regulators or restoring service to an existing vapor distribution system.
 Course objectives include: Identify the different vapor distribution system and appliance checks and tests and recognize the steps to perform them.